mohsn-mirzaei/wheat-development-task/README.md

 5-Implement a simple search functionality // DONE

-6-Add a "favorites" feature using client-side state management
+6-Add a "favorites" feature using client-side state management // DONE

 7-Make the UI responsive for mobile and desktop // DONE